artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 }
 ```

 Answer the following questions.
-You should analyze and explain the behavior of the cache in detail, using screenshots from the simulator to assist you.
+You should analyze and explain the behavior of the cache in detail, adding screenshots from the simulator.

 a.
 How many cache misses occur?